 I am a feminist because, as a teenage girl, I am constantly told I should watch more news, and get more involved, but the minute I open my mouth and speak, I am told I am just a teenage girl, and do not understand, but I do understand.
 And I am frustrated, and I understand and I am here to tell you I understand, and there are other voices in the world that understand.

 I am a feminist because women and girls are still being forced into marriages with older men and are still being sold as sex slaves.
-I am a feminist because Japanese foreign minister Shinzo Abe, said the women that were forced to work in military brothels during World War II should not be called sex slaves stating, “the term sex slaves doesn’t match the facts,” although during WWII, Japan took thousands of women from China, Japan, South Korea, and other Asian countries and forced these women into military brothels.
+I am a feminist because Japanese foreign minister Shinzo Abe, said the women that were forced to work in military brothels during World War II should not be called sex slaves stating, “the term sex slaves doesn’t match the facts,” although during WWII, Japan took thousands of women from China, Japan, South Korea, and other Asian countries and forced these women into military brothels, according to Time.
 They were called “comfort women”, or, in other words, sex slaves as the soldiers used these women for sex.

 I am a feminist because Muslim women are not allowed to wear hijabs without being ridiculed and harassed, but when a white woman does it, it’s “trendy”.